Change Password

 ids / uuids []_id / []_uuid / / Yes ID/UUID of the nodes to calculate, calculate for all nodes if not set

-edge_schema_property []@<schema>?.<property> Numeric type, must LTE / Yes Edge properties to use for weighted degree
+edge_schema_property []@<schema>?.<property> Numeric type, must LTE / Yes Edge property(-ies) to use as edge weight(s), where the values of multiple properties are summed up

 direction string in, out / Yes in for in-degree, out for out-degree